jakuski/website/src/content/projects/ones-and-zeroes.md

 The project went through the a thorough digital product design process, as taught by Flipside.
 Here are a few glimpses of the project at different stages such as wireframing, lo-fi and hi-fi prototypes.

+{% gallery %}
+{% galleryImage src="p/ones-and-zeroes/graph" /%}
+{% /gallery %}

 ## Visual style {% #visual-style %}

 The visual style of ones and zeroes is a breath of fresh air from the modernist [and most times, rather soul-less] interfaces of today.
+I would describe it as [neo-brutalist](https://webdesign.tutsplus.com/articles/what-is-the-neubrutalism-web-design-trend--cms-41576), with strong outlines, bold and bright colours

 Oh, and if this visual style had an anthem, only [this](https://open.spotify.com/track/05mAIVLkIWc2d1UBYZBCp8) song would do.

-{% comment %}

 ### Inspirations

 The visual style of ones and zeroes is inspired by the following:

 I've always been a huge fan of Figma's brand.
 Their brand studio have created such a brilliant aesthetic for what could be considered boring-old design software.

-{% /comment %}

 ### Style Kit